deepakcm34/Kubeadm-aws/README.md

       sudo hostnamectl set-hostname $(curl -s http://169.254.169.254/latest/meta-data/local-hostname)

- Install docker-ce, kubelet, kubeadm and kubectl in master and worker nodes
+ Install docker-ce, kubelet, kubeadm and kubectl in master and worker nodes, proceed below steps for that:

   2: Get the Docker gpg key: